Neurophotonic/DeMOSAIC/README.md

 ## Hardware requirements
 A standard computer with enough RAM to support the in-memory operations is needed.
 ## Software requirements
-The Python code was tested on Windows 11 and MacOS(Sequoia 15.1.1) using Anaconda3.
+The Python code was tested on Windows 11 and MacOS(Sequoia 15.1.1) using Anaconda3 with python 3.12.2.
 The required libraries and packages are listed in requirements.txt.

 The Matlab code was tested on Windows 11 using Matlab R2023a.